alik15/passman/README.md

 # passman
-This is a weird password manager(maybe??) that my friend and I came up with and I am now trying to implement in perl(to be decided)
-Here is the initial idea:
+This is a weird password manager(maybe) that allows for secure password "generation" but not storage Here is the initial idea:
 You have a password you use everywhere.
 That is a massive problem, despite IT staff trying to remedy this problem in offices with regular emails, it still causes thousands/millions of money in damages.
 This is a way to fix that.
 You get to use the same password everywhere with a caviate.
 It will be used as a seed to generate a password using encryption at runtime.